 Individuals who suffered defamation generally have to show they experienced an economic loss as a result.
 In cases of business slander, victims have to prove their livelihoods suffered because of false and disparaging statements about goods or services.

 However, the law recognizes that some lies are so hurtful, you don't have to show an economic loss, including:

 - Attacks on a person's business reputation or professional character

 Most defamation cases involve a victim’s workplace, managers, or coworkers.
 For example, a coworker may make a false statement that causes you to lose a job or get passed over for promotion.
-These can be difficult cases to litigate, since the defense usually argues that other events on the job caused your problems.
+These can be complex cases to litigate since the defense usually argues that other events on the job caused your problems.

 Dallas/Fort Worth Business Litigation Lawyers